Language-Research-Technology/ldaca-website/content/news/events/2022/computational-thinking-humanities/index.md

 pastEvent: true
 ---

 The workshop Computational Thinking in the Humanities was a 3-hour online workshop featuring two plenary talks, lightning presentations, as well as a panel discussion.
-The workshop was co-organised by the <a href="https://www.atap.edu.au/" target="_blank">Australian Text Analytics Platform</a>, <a href="https://www.kielipankki.fi/organization/fin-clariah/" target="_blank">FIN-CLARIAH</a> and its UEF representatives, and the <a href="https://www.digitalobservatory.net.au/" target="_blank">Australian Digital Observatory</a>.
+The workshop was co-organised by the <a href="https://www.atap.edu.au/" target="_blank">Australian Text Analytics Platform</a>, <a href="https://www.kielipankki.fi/organization/fin-clariah/" target="_blank">FIN-CLARIAH</a> and its University of Eastern Finland (UEF) representatives, and the <a href="https://www.digitalobservatory.net.au/" target="_blank">Australian Digital Observatory</a>.

 **Length**: 3 hours